Idrissa Gueye: Personal life

 Gueye is married to Pauline, with whom he has two sons.
 He is a practising Muslim and has made the Hajj pilgrimage to Mecca.
 In May 2022, he held a charity dinner to raise €2 million in funds for African children affected by cancer and HIV/AIDS.

+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.

 Controversy

 In the 37th matchday of the 2021–22 Ligue 1 season, Gueye travelled with the PSG squad for the away match against Montpellier.
 However, he was not included in the team sheet for what manager Mauricio Pochettino revealed to be "personal reasons", and not an injury.
 This brought the media spotlight on Gueye; RMC Sport reported that he had refused to play in the match due to PSG's shirts featuring the rainbow flag in support of the LGBT movement, an initiative taken by Ligue 1 for the occasion of the International Day Against Homophobia, Transphobia and Biphobia.
 He had also notably missed the same fixture in the previous season, with the reasoning behind his non-participation then being that he was suffering from gastroenteritis.

-For his controversial absence against Montpellier, Gueye received backlash and calls for sanctions from Rouge Direct, an organization against homophobia, and Île-de-France regional president Valérie Pécresse, among others.
-The French Football Federation (FFF) asked him to confirm the reason for his absence, in order to dispel rumours.
+For his controversial absence against Montpellier, Gueye received backlash and calls for sanctions from Rouge Direct, an organisation against homophobia, and Île-de-France regional president Valérie Pécresse, among others.
+The French Football Federation (FFF) asked him to confirm the reason for his absence, to dispel rumours.

 Senegalese president Macky Sall expressed his support for Gueye, justifying the position by stating that Gueye's "religious beliefs must be respected".
 Gueye's Senegal teammates Cheikhou Kouyaté, Ismaïla Sarr, and Nampalys Mendy, who all play in England, also praised him for his actions.
 The hashtag #WeAreAllIdrissa, in support of Gueye, started trending over social media.